-10 Ways Older Adults Can Meet New People and Make Friends in 2022
+10 Ways Older Adults Can Meet New People and Make Friends

 2020 and 2021 were unprecedented years: the COVID-19 pandemic changed our lives in many ways, and the older population was no different.
 It became increasingly challenging to maintain old friendships or meet new people.